6 Best Lightweight Web Browsers for Raspberry Pi

 Key features of Midori Browser:

-- Built-in adblocker helps save CPU and RAM resources by preventing ads from loading.
+- Built-in adblocker that helps save CPU and RAM resources

-- The RSS feed integration offered by the browser is excellent as well.
+- The RSS feed integration provided by the browser is excellent

 One of the unique features of the Web is its ability to make any website a first-class citizen of your GENOME desktop to be used as an app.

-The browser offers all the essential and extra feature such as bookmark sync, password manager, and more in a lightweight package.
+The browser offers all the essential and extra features, such as bookmark sync, password manager, and more, in a lightweight package.
 The ARM port makes it possible to use the browser on any Raspberry Pi device.

 Key features of GENOME Web: